 What are the real differences between these methods?
 How do they work?
 Is one really better or more secure than the other?
 Which is the best fit for your organization: SFTP with password or SSH keys?

 Authenticating an SFTP server with a password is simple.
 The administrator creates a username and password combination for a user.
 After the setup is complete, whenever the user signs in, the server checks the username/password combination and approves or denies the request based on whether the password is correct.

-To make this method secure, the admin can enable a failsafe: if someone incorrectly tries the password more than x amount of times in x minutes, they’ll be blocked from the account.
+To make this method secure, the admin can enable a failsafe: if someone incorrectly tries the password more than X number of times in X minutes, they’ll be blocked from the account.
 The admin can also set passwords to meet certain requirements (i.e. a specific length or includes capitalized letters, numbers, and symbols) and expire after a certain number of days—though whether this practice really prevents data breaches is still up for debate.